What is Ataxia-telangiectasia?

 Ataxia-telangiectasia (A-T) is a hereditary condition characterized by progressive neurologic problems that lead to difficulty walking and an increased risk of developing various types of cancer.
 Signs of A-T often develop in childhood.
 Children with A-T may begin staggering and appear unsteady (called ataxia) shortly after learning to walk.
 Most people with A-T will eventually need to use a wheelchair.

 People with A-T have a normal level of intelligence, but over time, they develop slurred speech and have difficulty with writing and other tasks.
 Red marks called telangiectasias are caused by dilated capillaries, meaning tiny blood vessels, and may appear on the skin and eyes as people get older.
 People with A-T also have a weakened immune system and are prone to infections.
 In addition, they appear to be particularly sensitive to ionizing radiation, such as x-rays, and have an increased risk of cancer.

 What causes A-T?

 A-T is a genetic condition.
 This means that the risk for A-T is passed from generation to generation in a family.
 The gene associated with A-T is ATM, meaning ataxia telangiectasia mutated.
-Mutations (changes) in the ATM gene cause A-T.
+Mutations, also called disruptive changes or alterations, in the ATM gene cause A-T.